GENERAL RULES AND LICENSING

 Fitness Determinations for Licensure; State and Nationwide Criminal Background Checks

-(1) Purpose.
-The purpose of this rule is to provide for the reasonable screening of subject individuals in order to determine if they have a history of criminal behavior such that they are not fit to be granted a license or certificate, registration, permit in occupations, or professions covered by Oregon Laws 2005, ch.
-730.
+(1) The purpose of this rule is to provide for the reasonable screening of subject individuals in order to determine if they have a history of criminal behavior such that they are not fit to be granted a license or certificate, registration, permit in occupations, or professions covered by Oregon Laws 2005, chapter 730.

 (2) These rules are to be applied when evaluating the criminal history of a subject individual and conducting fitness determinations based upon such history.
 The fact that a subject individual is approved does not guarantee the granting of a license, certification, registration, or permit.

-(5) Additional Information Required.
-In order to conduct an Oregon and National Criminal History Check and fitness determination, the Board may require additional information from the subject individual as necessary, such as but not limited to, proof of identity; residential history; names used while living at each residence; or additional criminal, judicial, or other background information.
+(5) In order to conduct an Oregon and National Criminal History Check and fitness determination, the Board may require additional information from the subject individual as necessary, such as but not limited to, proof of identity; residential history; names used while living at each residence; or additional criminal, judicial, or other background information.

 (6) The Board shall determine whether an applicant is fit to be granted a license or certification, based on the criminal records background check, on any false statements made by the individual regarding the criminal history of the individual, on any refusal to submit or consent to a criminal records check including fingerprint identification, and any other pertinent information obtained as part of an investigation.
 If a subject individual is determined to be unfit, then the individual may not be granted a license or certification.
 The Board may make a fitness determination conditional upon applicant’s acceptance of probation, conditions, limitations, or other restrictions upon licensure.